 Steps to help your startup ensure it aligns with pay equity legislation

 To start the pay equity process, follow these basic steps:

 - Determine your employer definition.
-This involves a four-part test provided by the Ontario Pay Equity Commission.
+This involves a four-part test provided by the Pay Equity Commission for your province.
 For small companies, this is relatively straightforward (the interpretation of this test grows more complex if the company has many divisions or subsidiaries)

 - Determine your employee definition.
 (The Pay Equity Commission’s goal is to ensure that all regular employees are part of the pay equity analysis—this could include seasonal and contract employees)

 - Determine the date that your startup achieved pay equity status (the date it became effective—i.e., the “achievement date”)

 - Determine how many establishments (geographic regions as defined by the Pay Equity Commission) that your business will use for the pay equity analysis